Despite being written from a female perspective for other female backpackers,

-I think fear is normal and inherently human; its instinctive bite protects us by keeping our behaviour in check, among other uses.
+Fear is normal and inherently human; its instinctive bite protects us by keeping our behaviour in check, among other uses.
 I personally subscribe to a belief that lands somewhere between a dispassionate When it's your time, it's your time and a passionate Fuck it, you only live once.
 But there is no substitute for common sense and pragmatism.
-Us ladies can do pretty much anything that men can do, though we can be proactive to ensure greater safety when travelling alone.
+Us ladies can do pretty much anything that men can do, although we can be proactive to ensure greater safety when travelling alone.

 You boys aren't off the hook, though.
-The news is littered with stories of attacks, and you’re an obvious target if you’re plastered.
+There are plenty of attacks, and you’re an obvious target if you’re plastered.
 In Krakow, two guys were mugged near my hostel.
-Unlucky, and unfortunately inebriated, they got jumped - one of them got a knife between the ribs and a 2-night stay in the hospital, and their passports got stolen.
-What a miserable and horrible experience for them: stuck in a country they no longer wanted to visit, unable to leave without passports.
+Unlucky, and unfortunately inebriated, they got jumped - one of them got a knife between the ribs and a 2-night stay in the hospital - and their passports got stolen.
+What a miserable experience: stuck in a country they no longer wanted to see, unable to leave without passports.
 It was one of the few times I’ve seen a grown man weep for his mum.

 Personally, I felt as safe as ever backpacking Southeast Asia alone for two months, despite having been roofied in Thailand.
 On Night # 1, and only on Drink # 2.
 All the usual precautions had been taken: I held my glass by its top rim so that my hand covered my drink, and I finished it before heading to the bathroom (so as not to leave it unattended).
-But when the bartender spikes your drink, the safety drill is over before it even starts.
-I’ll be forever grateful to my two male hostel mates, who took concern over my sudden wooziness and half-carried me through the streets, back to the safety of my room.
-Sometimes, you must simply trust strangers; without their involvement, my night could have had a very different ending.
+But when the bartender spikes your drink, the safety drill is over before it starts.
+I’ll be forever grateful to my two male hostel mates, who mistrusted my sudden wooziness and half-carried me through the streets, back to my room.
+Sometimes, you must simply trust strangers; without them, my night could have had a different ending.

-Precautions should be taken in conservative or religious regions of all kinds.
-My month in Morocco got hairy more often than I care to recall, although I’m not sure my male companion and I were ever in real physical danger.
-(The following rock n’ roll moments did NOT manage to taint my memories of Morocco, what with soooo many warm-hearted, welcoming, kind locals that we met throughout).
-In the fantastically ancient markets of Marrakesh, we were followed and threatened with beatings when we wouldn’t hire the cons posing as guides.
-A few men blocked my exit from their store; they only allowed me to leave once I flirted and convinced them that my ‘husband’ handled my money.
+Precautions should be taken in conservative or religious countries.
+My month in Morocco got hairy more often than I care to recall, though I’m not sure my male companion and I were ever in real physical danger.
+In the fantastically ancient bazaars of Marrakesh, we were followed and threatened with beatings when we wouldn’t hire the cons posing as guides.
+A few men blocked my exit from their store for about 30 minutes; they only allowed me to leave once I flirted and convinced them that my ‘husband’ handled all my money.
 (I remember thinking, Smile, bat your eyelashes and stick your boobs out.
 The only thing more pathetic than my performance is that it worked).
 A few times, we were menaced after walking by certain restaurants and not sitting down to eat.
 Despite being carefully covered up, my ass/boobs were grabbed twice.
-A female police officer approached me in the streets because the guys that were (apparently) following me had ‘poor intentions’.
-I didn’t allow her to escort me straight to my hotel, for fear of still being watched by these fellows, so she dropped me off at a nearby café.
+A female police officer approached me on the street, claiming that the guys who were (apparently) following me had ‘poor intentions’.
+I didn’t allow her to escort me to my hotel, for fear of still being watched, so I went to a nearby café.
+(Those moments did NOT manage to taint my memories of Morocco, what with all the welcoming and kind locals that we met.

-Let me be clear: 99% of my time abroad, I’ve felt safe, both alone and in the company of others.
-I would return to all of these beautiful countries in a heartbeat.
-Yes, even Morocco and Germany.
-Especially Morocco, actually...
 So, how can one’s welfare be guaranteed?
 It can’t, darling.
-You can barely safeguard it in your hometown.
-Generally speaking, caution practiced at home is caution required overseas.
+You can hardly safeguard it in your hometown.
+Generally speaking, caution practised at home is caution required overseas.
 And barricading yourself in your house apparently isn’t good for you.
 So go out there and take a chance on the world.
-But be proactive about it, and you can place a whole lotta safety in your own hands.
+If you're proactive about it, you can place a whole lotta safety in your own hands.

 Before You Go

-* Research your destination; do your homework.
-Google it, watch travel videos on YouTube, read travel blogs, buy a travel guidebook.
-This stuff is fun, but it’ll go a long way toward settling your nerves.
+* Do your homework.
+Research your destination; Google it, watch travel videos on YouTube, read blogs, buy a guidebook.
+This stuff is fun, but it’ll also go a long way toward settling your nerves.
 Plus, it’ll get you excited and remind you why you chose your destination in the first place.

-* Figure out travel and health insurance -- know what you are and aren’t covered for.
-Bring a photocopy of your policy with you and send a hard copy to your emergency contact.
+* Figure out travel and health insurance.
+Know what you are and aren’t covered for.
+Bring a photocopy of your policy with you and send a hard copy to your emergency contact (do the same with your passport and all bank cards, too).
 I wasn’t covered for skydiving but went anyway, and if my parachute hadn’t opened, my parents would have had to remortgage their house to repatriate my body.
-(Oops.)
+(Oops).
 Don’t be a dumbass; travel insurance is massively important.

 * Visit your country’s government advisory about travelling to your destination.
 Take any yellow or red flags seriously.

-* Get the proper immunization or medications - I’m talking yellow fever, dengue fever, malaria, hepatitis, traveller’s diarrhea, etc. Visit your destination’s government website to know what you need.
+* Get the proper immunisation or medications - I’m talking yellow fever, dengue fever, malaria, hepatitis, traveller’s diarrhea, etc. Visit your destination’s government website to know what you need.

 * Leave room in your schedule for spontaneity.
-Don’t pinpoint the predictable, touristy places out of insecurity or fear.
-(Don’t forget, the pickpockets target the touristy places.)
+Don’t beeline it to the predictable, touristy spots out of insecurity or fear.
+Don’t forget, the pickpockets target the touristy places.
 Anxiety can make us over-plan everything.
 Stuff could go wrong anywhere ; learn to accept it and trust that you’ll go with the flow if shit ever hits the fan.

 Getting From A to B

-* In some countries, dropping more coin for daytime transportation (rather than riding the cheaper trains or buses at night) is a smart move.
-Keep your bags close and your essentials closer.
+* In some countries, dropping more coin for daytime travel (rather than riding the cheaper trains or buses at night) is a smart move.
+Familiarise yourself with the transit systems before using them.

-* If you know you’ll be hopping into a taxi at the end of the night, search out legit companies ahead of time.
-Whenever you've got your large backpack, insist on keeping it in the backseat with you, not in the trunk or boot of the vehicle.
-I’ve never tried Über, so I can’t attest to it.
+* If you know you’ll be hopping into a taxi/ Über, insist on keeping your bags in the backseat with you, not in the trunk or boot of the vehicle.

-* When arriving in a new city, know what hostel you're headed for and know how to get there; don't look like a target coming out of the airport, train or bus station.
-If taking a cab, sniff out your route online beforehand (Ex: GoogleMap how to get from the train station to your hostel), then take a screenshot of the route.
-Show it to the driver to let them know that A) you know where you’re going and B) you know how to get there.
+* When arriving in a new city, know where you're headed and how to get there.
+Sniff out your route online beforehand (ex: GoogleMap how to get from the train station/airport to your lodgings), then take a screenshot of the route.
+If taking a cab/Uber, show it to the driver to let them know that A) you know where you’re going and B) you know how to get there.
 Looking as though you know where you’re going (even if you don’t) can save you trouble if your driver gets payouts to bring unsuspecting clients to sponsored hotels (common in India and certain Asian countries).
-It can also save you money by NOT being driven in loops and circles all over the city while the meter ticks on.
-A few drivers, in a country I won't mention, actually refused to bring me to my hostel when I showed them the photo of my route; they couldn’t be bothered to help me without the opportunity to rip me off.
+It can also save you money by NOT being driven all over the city while the metre ticks on.
+A few Vietnamese drivers refused to bring me to my hostel when I showed them my screenshot of the route; they couldn’t be bothered to help me without the opportunity to rip me off.
 The bastards.

-* Don't tell strangers (locals, random backpackers not staying in your hostel, merchants...) that you're travelling solo.
-A few times when I’ve felt uncomfortable, I pretended to be waiting for a (fictitious) boyfriend or husband to arrive.
-I’ve even given weirdos in my hometown a fake name and fake workplace.
+* Don't tell strangers (locals, random 'backpackers' not staying in your hostel, merchants) that you're travelling solo or where you're staying; your new lodgings are your new home.
+I've pretended to be waiting for a (fictitious) boyfriend to arrive, and I’ve even given weirdos in my hometown a fake name/workplace.
 Overkill?
-Maybe; perhaps they were harmlessly flirting, perhaps they were up to no good.
+Maybe; perhaps they were just flirting, perhaps they were up to no good.
 There’s no way to really know.

-* Deliberately choose hostels with higher safety and location ratings.
-Unfortunately, these are usually the more expensive hostels, but there’s a reason for that higher price tag, peeps.
+* Deliberately choose hostels with higher safety and location ratings, as well as women-only dorms.
+These hostels can be more expensive, but there’s a reason for that higher price tag, peeps.

-* Wearing a fake wedding ring can make all the difference in certain conservative countries; that plastic rock helped get some unwanted attention off me.
-Unfortunately, it was then largely deflected onto my travel partner and ‘husband’, who was naturally regarded as the one responsible for the parting of our money and for authority over his ‘wife’.
+* Wearing a fake wedding ring can make all the difference in certain conservative countries; that plastic rock helped get some very-much-unwanted attention off me.
+Unfortunately, it was then largely deflected onto my travel partner and ‘husband’, who was determined to be the one responsible for our money and for authority over his ‘wife’.
 (Disclaimer : I will always respect traditional cultures that have a high regard for matrimony.
-But as a woman, it bites when wearing a cheap plastic ring determines your level of safety or personal worth.)
+But as a woman, it bites when putting on a cheap plastic ring suddenly elevates your level of safety or personal worth.)

 * Ditto with a headscarf.
-Again, I’m not getting political or religious or cultural here; it’s about safety.
-If you feel less vulnerable wearing a headscarf, do it appropriately and respectfully (you can always wear it à la Marilyn Monroe).
-This isn’t a Halloween costume, people - it’s not cultural appropriation if it ensures your safety.
+Again, I’m not getting political here; it’s about safety.
+If you feel safer wearing a headscarf, do it appropriately and respectfully (you can always wear it à la Marilyn Monroe).
+It’s not cultural appropriation if it ensures your well-being.